hacka-network/hacka.network/hackafesto.md

 ,.-~*´¨¯¨`*·~-.¸-(_Introduction_)-,.-~*´¨¯¨`*·~-.¸

-Welcome to HackaNetwork, where creators unite!
+Welcome to hacka.network, where creators unite!
 We're a global community of indie-makers, developers, designers, and hackers, all building our own dreams.
 Every Thursday, join us to innovate, collaborate, and celebrate the spirit of indie-making.

 ,.-~*´¨¯¨`*·~-.¸-(_Rhythm_)-,.-~*´¨¯¨`*·~-.¸